FPGAwars/FpgaRiders/README.md

 [![Icestudio][icestudio-image]][icestudio-url]
 ![Version][version-image]

 Collection of Blocks designed by Icestudio users

 ## Documentation
 Find all the information on the [WIKI page](https://github.com/FPGAwars/FpgaRiders/wiki)

+categories:

+1-In-Outs		: for Fpga inputs outputs dealing (tri-state, de-bouncing, boutons of every sort, mechanical encoders ... ) 2-LogicCircuits	: basic Gates, Combinatory and sequential logic, + special Tim rudy 74LS,.. collection (thanks to him for that job!)
+(It can be fun for emulating, with an fpgaboard, a circuit that we can later solder with traditional ICs (not all DiY applications need the final use of a 100KLuts  FPGA ;-) )

+3-Interface	: simple protocol interfaces ( thaht can be used with almost any periferal comunicating with thaht protocol),   complex interfaces ( oriented to the use of a single, particular peripheral...)
+4-Memories	: FF, Bram, external memories controller,...
+5-Math		: More " complex" Multi-bit math operations (@ Democrito ;-))
+6-Processing	: Cpu, DSP, ...,  and the much simpler State-machines 7-Sound		: for the pleasure of your hears :-)
+8-Graphics	: for the pleasure of your Eyes :-)
+9-Various		: guess what! :-)

 ## License